 Waterproofing Solutions for Wet Basements

 Its no secret that traditional basement waterproofing methods do not last.
 After all, wet basements are one of the most frequent complaints of homeowners.
-But what can be done?
+But what can a homeowner do to keep their basement dry?

 Exterior waterproofing will run you north of $20,000.
 Installing interior perimeter drains with a sump-pump could cost a homeowner up to $10,000.
-You may be asking yourself, “Could I waterproof my wet basement myself?”
+At this point you may be asking yourself, “Could I waterproof my wet basement myself?”

 Basement Waterproofing – Identify the Source to Stop the Leak